The Highlands Mansion and Gardens

 Fort Washington, PA 19034

-Dana Dorsey, Director
+Dana Dorsey, Executive Director

-ED SHINN, Vice President
+Ed Shinn, Vice President

 Edmond R. Shinn is a construction and maritime attorney with offices in Pennsylvania, New York and New Jersey.
 He represents the companies that are shaping today’s cities and skyline, and credits his time spent working alongside his father in the family's roofing business with developing his tireless work ethic and desire to champion for the trades.
 Since 2018, Edmond has been named a “Rising Star” attorney by Super Lawyer Magazine, which is awarded to the top 2.5% of attorneys under 40.